WHAT ARE THE MOST COMMON CAUSES OF TRUCK COLLISIONS IN CALIFORNIA?

 The vast majority of people injured and killed in truck accidents are other drivers, as well as pedestrians and cyclists.
 Only 17.6% of people killed in truck accidents in 2017 were occupants of the trucks themselves.
 Truck drivers and trucking companies are not the victims of accidents caused by truck driver negligence and lax safety standards–the other people on the road are.
 Negligent drivers and trucking companies with unsafe practices must be held accountable for the damages they cause.

-WHAT TYPE OF COMPENSATION IS AVAILABLE FROM AN 18 WHEELER ACCIDENT CLAIM?
+WHAT TYPE OF COMPENSATION IS AVAILABLE FROM AN 18 WHEELER ACCIDENT CLAIM IN CALIFORNIA?

 The victim of a truck accident may have multiple claims against multiple defendants.
 It is customary for the driver to have his own personal insurance policy along with the company’s insurance policy that the driver may be working for at the time of the collision.
 Many times drivers lease vehicles from a company, and so determining the appropriate and applicable insurance is paramount.